 (d) this Schedule (other than this clause) applies in relation to the deputy safety and health representative accordingly.

+[Clause 31 inserted by No. 13 of 2005 s.
+32.]

 32. Powers of safety and health representatives

 (1) A safety and health representative for a designated work group may, for the purpose of promoting or ensuring the safety and health at a workplace of the group members —